Where are you from? Where do you live?

 Do you like dancing?

-What’s your favorite first name?
+What’s your favourite first name?

-Are you a fashion addicted?
+Are you a fashion addict?

-What’s your favorite tv series?
+What’s your favourite tv series?

 Recommend us a book.